flatironinstitute/nemos/docs/background/basis/README.md

 f(x) \approx \alpha_1 \psi_1(x) + \dots + \alpha_n \psi_n(x)
 $$

 Here, $\approx$ means "approximately equal".

 Instead of tackling the hard problem of learning an unknown function $f(x)$ directly, we reduce it to the simpler task of learning the weights $\{\alpha_i\}$.

 ## Basis in NeMoS

-NeMoS provides a variety of basis function objects, each tailored for specific shapes and use cases.
-These objects make it easy to define both non-linear features and temporal predictors.
-Depending on the type of modeling you need, NeMoS offers:
+NeMoS provides a variety of basis functions (see the [table](table_basis) above).
+For each basis type, there are two dedicated classes of objects, corresponding to the two key uses described in the overview:

-- **Eval-basis objects**: For creating non-linear features.
-(Names start with `Eval`.)
+- **Eval-basis objects**: For representing non-linear mappings between task variables and outputs.
+These objects are identified by names starting with `Eval`.
-- **Conv-basis objects**: For defining temporal predictors.
-(Names start with `Conv`.)
+- **Conv-basis objects**: For linear temporal effects.
+These objects are identified by names starting with `Conv`.

-If you want to know how to create and use one-dimensional bases or combining them to build multi-dimensional predictors, check out these resources:
+`Eval` and `Conv` objects can be combined to construct multi-dimensional basis functions, enabling complex feature construction.

+## Learn More

 ::::{grid} 1 2 2 2